 On this day in 1916 the U.S. government passed the 18th amendment prohibiting the “…manufacture, sale, or transportation of intoxicating liquors.”
 The rest is history.
 But where did all the existing booze go and how did the feds dispose of alcohol confiscated in the years it was illegal?
 Retronaut has a series of photos with the answer to this question.
 It looks as if liquor fed the fishes and the daisies, marking an unintentionally intoxicating period of American history.

-More at Retronaut.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+More at Retronaut.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.